 - Top with coconut flakes and blueberries, garnish as desired.

-- If using a jar, cover with lid and these can be stored for up to 2 days in the fridge.
+- If using a jar, cover it with a lid and the mango chia puddings can be stored for up to 2 days in the fridge.

 Disclosure - I have not been paid, sponsored or endorsed for any products I have recommended in this blog post.